Montana becomes the first state to ban TikTok

 Montana has become the first state to ban the popular social media app TikTok.

-Gov. Greg Gianforte signed Senate Bill 419 on Wednesday, saying that he wants to protect the state's residents' private information from being compromised. by the He pointed to the Chinese government as a potential threat.
+Gov. Greg Gianforte signed Senate Bill 419 on Wednesday, saying he wants to protect the state's residents' private information from being compromised.
+He pointed to the Chinese government as a potential threat.

 "The Chinese Communist Party using TikTok to spy on Americans, violate their privacy, and collect their personal, private, and sensitive information is well-documented," Gov. Gianforte said.